9001quangman/ht-nct-automation/README.md

 These projects were created to:
 - Demonstrate real-world automation capability
 - Reflect my QA mindset, from problem analysis to test design
-- Complement my CV in applying for roles like QA Engineer at Coder Trove
+- Complement my CV in applying for roles like QA Engineer